vasyliev123/tgshopbotbitcoin/README.md

 ## Integrating Bitcoin

-1. Add a new store at [Blockonomics Merchants > Stores](https://www.blockonomics.co/merchants#/stores), you can leave HTTP callback URL blank.
-Ignore this setup if you already have a store setup to use for the bot.
+1. Add a new store at [Blockonomics Merchants > Stores](https://www.blockonomics.co/merchants#/stores), you can leave HTTP callback URL as empty

 2. Edit the `config/config.toml` file to set your Blockonomics *api_key* from [Blockonomics Merchants > Stores](https://www.blockonomics.co/merchants#/stores) (Same page as above)